I compiled a list of some of the most common questions that I get a lot from my clients.

 Okay, next question.
 I get this question very often as well: “Kevin, who and what job description do I hire first?”

-The answer to that is, you hire for the things that make you the most money first.
+The answer to that is, you hire for the things that make you the most money immediately first.
+Where it hurts the most in your business to not have help.
 If you hire your lead generation specialist, your sales closer, your marketing team–if you hire all those things that make you money consistently every single week in your business, everything else falls in place.
 When everything is in place, then you can think about hiring a content team, then an admin team.

 However, one issue you should be aware of is this–you have to know what type of person to hire.
-You need to make the sacrifice and hire an elite Level 2 or a seasoned Level 3 person to do your lead gen. If you’re doing sales calls, for example, the only person who can do that effectively is a Level 3 talent.
-I personally choose to hire level 3 talent in countries like the U.S and the U.K. For a Level 2 VA, you can find a seasoned Level 2 talent in the Philippines for anywhere between $6-$15 an hour, depending on the type of tasks you need help with.
+You need to make the sacrifice to pay your sales team more than everyone else.
+If you’re doing sales calls, for example, the only person who can do that effectively is someone who is paid well and heavily.

 Next question: “Kevin, how do I make money off of my content?”